naturenomad/nature-clock/README.md

 Module dependencies in (current) unpackaged version - datetime, time, tkinter, pydub.
 All can be installed via pip3.

+For pyaudio - may also need :
+sudo apt install portaudio19-dev python3-pyaudio

 Install to local folder and run on the command line with : python3 natureclock.py